dylanyborg/spotifyAppPublic/README.md

 Spotify Party Controller

 Web-app that allows users to connect and listen to music from the Spotify catalogue together.
-One user hosts a party, and others may jpin said party and request a song to be added to the playback queue.
+One user hosts a party, and others may join the party and request a song to be added to the playback queue.
 Similiar to making a request to a DJ.
 Only now you dont need to ask, it can happen right form your mobile device.

 Uses: <br>
 -Laravel framework 9.2 <br>